Skip to Content

 As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Traditionally, most Japanese knives were single bevels.
-Double bevel knives were produced for the Western market, but the Yanagiba, Usuba, and Deba are still preferred with single bevels because of the specific purpose for these knives.
-Single bevel knives require more skill to use and sharpen.
+Double bevel knives were produced for the Western market, but the Yanagiba, Usuba, and Deba are still preferred with single bevels because of the specific purpose of these knives.
+Single-bevel knives require more skill to use and sharpen.

 Single Bevel Japanese Knife Types

-All Japanese knives are traditionally made with single bevels since this was the standard of sharpening their knives.
+All Japanese knives are traditionally made with single bevels since this was the standard for sharpening their knives.

 However, some Japanese knives made for particular purposes are still single bevel since these knives’ cutting tasks are intended to benefit from this type of edge.